tmarschner/esphome-daikin-s21/README.md

 ## Limitations

+**NOTE:** Currently there's a serious issue when using the Arduino framework.
+If flashed OTA you may lose communication and require a physical reflashing (annoying if your board in inside your air handler).
+Please stick to the ESP-IDF PlatformIO framework for now (Arduino is an extra shim over the ESP-IDF SDK anyways).
+See the framework selection in the configuration example.

 * This code has only been tested on ESP32 pico and ESP32-S3.
 * Tested with 4MXL36TVJU outdoor unit and CTXS07LVJU, FTXS12LVJU, FTXS15LVJU indoor units.
 * Does not detect nor support powerful or econo modes.